If you’re a skinny fat woman or man and want to change how you look, how you feel, & how healthy you are, this article may help.

 I designed the workout so you can easily do it at home, in an apartment, a gym, wherever.

-How to fix skinny fat
+How to fix a skinny fat physique

-* doing regular strength training;
+* doing regular strength training like weight lifting;

 * eating & drinking a clean diet;

 * having a strong enough desire to change so that you don’t quit on yourself.